-The coconut oil is a breeze to work with in the summer months, but in cooler weather you will want to warm it up a bit so it mixes well with the wet ingredients.
+The coconut oil is a breeze to work with in the summer months, but in cooler weather you’ll want to warm it up a bit so it mixes well with the wet ingredients.

 I try to make a double batch whenever possible.
 After they've cooled, I cut and wrap them individually so they're easy to grab and go.
-What we will eat within two days goes in the fridge, the rest goes in the freezer.
-Then when the rations in the fridge are gone I just replace them with a new batch from the freezer.
-You can stick them in a toaster oven to defrost them quickly, but I feel like I should warn you: they are even more addictive when they're fragrant and warm, and the chocolate chips are soft and gooey.
+What we’ll eat within a day or two goes in the fridge, the rest goes in the freezer.
+You can stick them in a toaster oven to defrost them quickly, but I feel like I should warn you: they’re even more addictive when they're fragrant and warm, and the chocolate chips are soft and gooey.

 I wish you a wonderful holiday season filled with love, and may this recipe become as much a gift for you as it has been for me in my life!

 *This recipe can easily be made 8SAFE if you follow the original recipe and only use processed ingredients that are free of gluten & the top eight food allergens.